mpaiva/a11y-workshop/a11y-gpt-prompts.md

 # Designing with words

+This design with words activity will help you outline a user-friendly, accessible interface for Jacob’s job search journey.
+Each page structure provides clear navigation, content hierarchy, and well-labeled forms to ensure screen reader users can easily engage with every component.

+## Goal

 - A step-by-step guide for Accessible Prototyping
 - These guidelines will help build a content-first mindset to create accessible experiences.

 **Poor Content Leads to Poor Accessibility**

-With this premise in mind, we encourage using a language model like ChatGPT to assist you in creating content.
+With this premise in mind, we encourage the use of a language model like ChatGPT to help you create content.

 ## Chat GPT Prompts for the Activities
 The following prompts were created as examples for the content-first activities at the workshop.